Keng2020/CPT_Tools/README.md

 6. **Generate Results Summary CSV:** A results summary CSV file will be automatically generated under the "Clusters" folder, containing the updated identifiability statuses and any modifications made by the user.

 By following these steps, users can effectively inspect and interpret the results of their CPT data analysis using the CPT Results Inspector tool.

+### Future Functionality

+In future updates, users can expect the addition of the following functionality:
+- **View CPT Data and Sounding Locations:** Users will have the ability to visualize the CPT data and the locations of soundings being analyzed for each MAT file.
+This feature will provide deeper insights into the data and enhance the interpretability of the results.